Arduino Nicla Sense ME

 --clean.
 Please refer to the table below for the names used for each axis corresponding to the type of sensor:

-Note: These exact axis names are required for the Edge Impulse Arduino library deployment example applications for the Nicla Sense.
+Note: These exact axis names are required to run the Edge Impulse Arduino library deployment example applications for the Nicla Sense without any changes.

 Configuring the data forwarder for the Nicla Sense.